-Nicosia Airport was the main airport on the island of Cyprus up until the war in 1974.
+Nicosia International Airport was the main airport on the island of Cyprus up until the war in 1974.
 A coup supported by Greece led Turkey to invade the north of the island to protect the Turkish minority living there and protect democracy.
 Since then, the island has been divided and all efforts to reunite the divided community have failed.
-Many of the buildings in the buffer zone between the two sides were abandoned and have been decaying since the war.
-Talks continue to try bring the two communities in Cyprus together but even 40 years later, they remain divided and suspicious of each other.
+Many of the buildings in the UN Buffer Zone between the two sides were abandoned and have been decaying since the war.
+Talks continue to try bring the two communities in Cyprus together but even over 40 years later, they remain divided and suspicious of each other.

 Location: Nicosia, Cyprus